John Kennedy Toole: Early life

 Toole was born to John Dewey Toole Jr. and Thelma Ducoing Toole.
 Kennedy was the name of Thelma's grandmother.
 The first of the Creole Ducoing family arrived in Louisiana from France in the early 19th century, and the Tooles immigrated to America from Ireland during the Great Famine of the 1840s.
-Toole's father worked as a car salesman, and his mother, forced to give up her teaching job when she married (as was the custom), gave private lessons in music, speech, and dramatic expression.
+Toole's father worked as a car salesman, and his mother, forced to give up her teaching job when she married (as was the custom at the time and place), gave private lessons in music, speech, and dramatic expression.
 Toole was known to friends and family as "Ken" until the final few months of his life, when he insisted on being called John.
 As a child, Toole had an intense affection for his black nursemaid Beulah Matthews, who cared for him when his parents were both working.

 Toole's highly cultured mother was a controlling woman, especially with her son.
 His father was less involved and sometimes complained of his lack of influence in their child's upbringing.
 Despite this, he and his father bonded through a shared interest in baseball and cars.
 Toole's mother chose the friends he could associate with, and felt his cousins on his father's side were too common for him to be around.
 Toole received high marks in elementary school and, from a young age, expressed a desire to excel academically.
 He skipped ahead a grade, from first to second, after taking an IQ test at the age of six, and would also eventually skip the fourth grade.

 When Toole was ten, his mother gathered a group of child stage entertainers she named the Junior Variety Performers.
 The troupe, with Toole as its star, consisted of 50 children of varying skills and ages.
-It was well-received, and he also engaged in other entertainment ventures, such as playing the lead in three productions of the Children's Workshop Theatre of New Orleans, emceeing a radio show called Telekids, modeling for newspaper ads, and developing a solo show of comic impersonations entitled Great Lovers of the World.
+While the troupe was well-received, Toole also engaged in other entertainment ventures, such as playing the lead in three productions of the Children's Workshop Theatre of New Orleans, emceeing a radio show called Telekids, modeling for newspaper ads, and developing a solo show of comic impersonations entitled Great Lovers of the World.